|Nutrition Facts (per serving)|

 Start by stocking your pantry with certified gluten-free versions of essential baking ingredients.
 There are wonderful gluten-free all-purpose flour options nowadays that measure cup for cup the same as traditional all-purpose flour.
 Instead of making your own blend using rice flour, tapioca flour, cornstarch, potato starch, and xanthan gum, gluten-free flour blends are already formulated for successful baking.

-These gluten-free donuts bake up beautifully in a donut pan, making them healthier than their deep-fried counterparts.
+These gluten-free donuts bake up beautifully in a donut pan.
 They're dipped in vanilla glaze and topped with sprinkles for a fun-looking treat no one can resist.
-Everyone will love them, even if don't follow a gluten-free diet!
+Everyone will love them, even if don't follow a gluten-free diet.

 Gather the ingredients.